alexazhou/VeryNginx/readme.md

 ##Description

-VeryNginx base on `lua_nginx_module(openrestry)` ,implements advanced firewall(waf), access statistics and some other features.
-Strengthen the Nginx own function, and provides a friendly Web interface.
+VeryNginx is based on `lua_nginx_module(openrestry)`.
+It implements advanced firewall(waf), access statistics and some other features.
+It strengthens the Nginx's functions, and provides a friendly Web interface.

 [VeryNginx online demo](http://alexazhou.xyz/vn/index.html)

 User / Password: **verynginx / verynginx**

-The full version of config guide can be found in: [VeryNginx Wiki](https://github.com/alexazhou/VeryNginx/wiki) .
+The full version of config guide can be found on: [VeryNginx Wiki](https://github.com/alexazhou/VeryNginx/wiki) .

 ###Nginx run status analyzing